nsg-ethz/mini_internet_project/platform/README.md

 #### Saving routers and switches configuration

 When building the mini-Internet, a script called `save_configs.sh` is automatically generated and aims at saving all the routers and switches configuration in a zip file.
-There is one `save_configs.sh` script for each, which is available in the SSH proxy container of the corresponding group.
+There is one `save_configs.sh` script for each group, which is available in the SSH proxy container of the corresponding group.

 #### MPLS and Multicast